ledyba/language-krkr/README.md

-# TJS Parser for Haskell
+# Krkr Parser for Haskell

- TJS is a language used in [Kirikiri](https://github.com/krkrz/krkrz), a Japanese "bishojo" Game Engine.
+ [Krkr](https://github.com/krkrz/krkrz) is a Japanese "bishojo" Game Engine.

+ To create Krkr game, you can use 2 languages, TJS and KAG:

+ - TJS: JavaScript like language.
+ - KAG: Scenario script.

- This library implements a parser for this language.
+ This library only implements a TJS parser today.

 ## 0. Prerequisites